Marvell-switching/SONiC/doc/acl/policy_based_metering/ACL-Policy-Based-Metering.md

 ### Open/Action Items
 - ACL-Loader utility uses the an external python library (openconfig_acl) that rely on pre-defined structured models.
   In order to support the new 'policer_action' per rule, openconfig_acl implementation need to be updated.
+- Is it possible that SAI supports for more than single action per rule.
+Probably with some changes in ACL-Orch, is it possible to support it
+- Currently, the ACL-Orch implementation supports only a single action per rule.
+However, this limitation could potentially be addressed with enhancements to the existing design.
+  (Verification is needed to ensure whether SAI supports such multiple actions per rule before proceeding with such changes).